-An Israeli couple (or a couple consisting of an Israeli and a foreigner) can get married abroad in a civil ceremony and then register as married in Israel.
+An Israeli couple, or a couple consisting of an Israeli and a foreign citizen, can marry abroad in a civil ceremony and then register as married in Israel.
 Alternatively, couples can receive the status of common law partners with Domestic Union Cards™ and conduct a civil ceremony at New Family Organization or at the venue of their choice to celebrate their relationship.
 Only common-law partnership bolstered by Domestic Union Cards™ and / or contractual marriage offers true freedom of conscience and independence from religious or government authority.

 Where is Civil Marriage possible?

-Cyprus – Marriage is possible without complicated procedures even if both partners are not citizens and requires relatively low costs.
+Cyprus – Marriage is possible without complicated procedures even if neither partners are citizens and requires relatively low costs.

-CIS (former Soviet Union) – Mainly New Immigrants that still have multiple citizenships get married here.
+CIS (former Soviet Union) –Immigrants that have multiple citizenships can marry there.

-South Africa, Australia, New Zealand – Marriage possible without complicated procedures even if both partners are not citizens, but requires high travel costs.
+South Africa, Australia, New Zealand – Marriage possible without complicated procedures even if neither partners are citizens, but requires high travel costs.

-East Asia – Israelis can get married to partners that are citizens of the countries in the region.
+East Asia – Israelis can marry partners that are citizens of the countries in the region.